inspire-helsinki-2019/challenge/docs/index.md

 page: "timeline"
 ---
 The Inspire Helsinki 2019 Data Challenge is now in progress.
-The teams started working on their chosen challenge on 1st September 2019 and have until 6 October to send their written [submission](/submissions.html).
+The teams started working on their chosen challenge on 1st September 2019 and have until the morning of 7 October to send their written [submission](/submissions.html).

 Check out the [Data Challenge Spectrum chat space](https://spectrum.chat/inspire-helsinki) to see what's happening right now.